Learning Objectives #

 - What do you do for incoming jobs?

-- How do you sort your jobs so that you can find the next job according to a given scheme?
+- How do you sort your job so that you can find the next job according to different scheme?

 - What kind of data structures do you need?

-The key in any scheduler is the scheme it use, and the choice of scheduling algorithm depends on many factors.
-Each scheduling scheme has its own pros and cons.
+What a scheduler does is to put all the jobs it gets in a queue and then sort them in some order (related to scheme).
+Scheduler gives them to CPU one by one.
+The key in scheduler is the scheme it use, and the choice of scheduling algorithm depends on many factors.
 For example, First Come First Serve (FCFS) is really easy to implement but might keep a short job waiting really long for a long process at the front.

-If your answer was a priority queue, then you’re right!
-A priority queue is a queue with a really nice feature: it puts every incoming node in its correct position so that the queue is always ordered.
+So now we know that a scheduler puts jobs in a queue, sort them, and give them to CPU in some order.
+Then what will be the best data structure to store these jobs?
+Priority queue can do this job really well!
+A priority queue is a queue with a really nice feature.
+It puts every incoming node in correct position so that the queue is always ordered.
 Therefore, you don’t need to call

 You will need to implement scheduling callbacks for a userspace threading library.